 The benefits of that collaboration carried the unforeseen incubator from the Cambridge warehouse to Boston’s Fort Point neighborhood—which was just then being dubbed the “Innovation District” by Boston’s late Mayor Thomas Menino—to Somerville’s Union Square.
 The number of companies jumped from four to 17 to 25 to 55 in a few short years.
-Greentown expanded to an additional building in December 2017, and the 100,000-square-foot campus now offers prototyping and wet lab space, shared office space, a machine shop, an electronics lab, and a curated suite of programs and resources with capacity to house more than 100 climatetech startups.
+Greentown expanded to another building in December 2017, and the 100,000-square-foot campus now offers prototyping and wet lab space, shared office space, a machine shop, and an electronics lab.

-Today, Greentown offers startups the expertise, resources, and support they need to change the world.
-Whether that involves introductions to strategic partners or high-end equipment or the community itself, less than a decade after its founding Greentown has buoyed hundreds of cutting-edge startups that are tackling our biggest climate and environmental challenges.
+Today, Greentown offers more than 180 startups in Somerville, Houston, and globally the expertise, resources, and support they need to change the world.
+Whether that involves introductions to strategic partners or high-end equipment or the community itself, less than a decade after its founding Greentown has buoyed hundreds of cutting-edge startups that are tackling climate change head on.

 The Founding Four